mspnp/samples/OperationalExcellence/azure-aks-policy/README.md

 ## Demo the solution

 Create a pod using the `Ubuntu` image.
-Take note that this has been denied by the policy.
+Take note that the policy has denied pod creation.

 ```azurecli
 kubectl run ubuntu --generator=run-pod/v1 --image ubuntu